Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Sit in a sturdy chair with feet flat on the floor

-- Cross your affected leg over the other knee (making a “4” shape)
+- Cross your affected leg over the other knee, making a “4” shape

 - Keep your back straight and gently lean forward from your hips

-- You should feel a stretch in the outer hip and buttock
+- You should feel a stretch in the outer hip and buttock of the crossed leg

-- Hold the stretch—breathe deeply
+- Hold the stretch and breathe deeply

 Hold time: 20-30 seconds, repeat 2-3 times per leg